 Awardees may be exceptional councillors, party members or Parliamentarians, who have achieved more for their constituents, the underprivileged in society, perhaps even taken on government and changed things for the better.

-If you know of an exceptional woman, either in your own local party, region or nationally that you feel is deserving of such an award, please nominate them using the downloadable form below.
+If you know of an exceptional woman, either in your own local party, region or nationally that you feel is deserving of such an award, please nominate them ahead of the party's annual autumn conference.
+The winner is decided by an independent judge appointed by the Lib Dem Women executive.